rx-angular/rx-angular/apps/docs/docs/template/api/rx-let-directive.md

 **Conclusion - Structural directives**

 In contrast to global change detection, structural directives allow fine-grained control of change detection on a per directive basis.
-The `LetDirective` comes with its own way to handle change detection in templates in a very efficient way.
+The `RxLet` comes with its own way to handle change detection in templates in a very efficient way.
 However, the change detection behavior is configurable on a per directive or global basis.
 This makes it possible to implement your own strategies, and also provides a migration path from large existing apps running with Angulars default change detection.